patrickweindl/Synaptic.NET/README.md

 2) Clone the repository
 3) Adjust the `appsettings.json` file in src/Synaptic.NET.AppHost to match your local setup for ports and forwarding
 4) Make sure you provide an OpenAI API key in either the `appsettings.json` file or environment variables
-5) Make sure you have an application configured in either GitHub, Microsoft or Google for OAuth2 authentication and carry over your application credentials to the `appsettings.json` file or environment variables
+5) Make sure you have an application configured in either GitHub, Microsoft or Google for OAuth2 authentication and carry over your application credentials to the `appsettings.json` file or environment variables, make sure the redirect-URI is exactly `https://your-uri/oauth-callback`
 6) Build the solution
 7) Run the solution in HTTPS configuration (HTTP is available but should be used only when running the solution behind a reverse proxy as per certifications)